‘It takes a whole village to educate a child’– African proverb

 - Provide a variety of creative and exciting learning opportunities.

 - Encourage independence, motivation and an eagerness to learn.

-- Involve everyone in making a positive contribution to the village we work in.
+- Involve everyone in making a positive contribution to the community we work in and beyond.

-- Inspire our school community to become caring, respectful and sensitive global citizens in our diverse world.
+- Inspire our school community to become caring, respectful and inclusive global citizens in our diverse world.

 West Rainton Primary School Governors

 The governing body of the school commit their time voluntarily to offer both support and challenge to the headteacher in the effective running of the school and the continuous drive to always aim higher.